Now in Policy Details

-Establishes procedures to meet government requirements to report cost sharing to sponsors.
-Comprises Stanford University's policy on cost sharing and the procedure for monitoring and reporting cost sharing.
+Establishes policies and procedures to meet federal requirements for proposing, spending, monitoring and reporting cost sharing.

 A. Cost Sharing